There are many volunteer opportunities in the following areas:

 - Ongoing support and guidance from Community Services Staff and Volunteers.

-- Youth 13-15 years of age may apply (must be a minimum of 13 years of age by start date of the program)
+- Youth 13-15 years of age may apply (Must be a minimum of 13 years of age by the start date of the program)

 For City Green volunteer opportunities please click here

 United Way Cambridge and North Dumfries - Volunteer Centre